AhmadAgeel/highly-rated-macros/README.md

-# Highly Rated Macros: What macros tell us about a recipe's average rating?
+# Highly Rated Macros: What do macros tell us about a recipe's average rating?